30+ Classic Recipes for Mardi Gras

 Recipe: Warm Gumbo Dip

 Why reserve Gumbo for starters and sit-down meals?
 Here at Southern Living, we believe that the flavors of good ole Louisiana gumbo can and should be incorporated into every meal possible, even the hors d’oeuvres served as everyone gathers at a house before heading down to the Mardi Gras parade route.
 This unique warm Gumbo dip combines the best flavors of Gumbo – green onions, celery, bell peppers, shrimp, and okra – into a creamy dip.
-By chopping the shrimp and combining the flavors with cream cheese and Parmesan cheese, the tradition gumbo flavors turn into a rich and thick dip.
+By chopping the shrimp and combining the flavors with cream cheese and Parmesan cheese, the traditional gumbo flavors turn into a rich and thick dip.
 Served over buttery toasted French bread slices, this Southern dip will quickly become a party favorite.

 Master the art of make-ahead freezer meals by stocking up on these weeknight favorites.
 Here, we share recipes (along with a few helpful tips and tricks) that make the most of your greatest kitchen ally: the freezer.
 Build deep flavors in Jambalaya by sautéing the aromatic trinity of onion, celery, and pepper in the Andouille drippings with herbs, garlic, and spices.
 Make a double batch of cooked rice to spin this inexpensive staple into countless meals.
 Cool the rice, portion, and freeze in a zip-top freezer bag.
 To reheat: Transfer rice to a bowl, and sprinkle with water.
 Cover with a paper towel; microwave on High 2 minutes.

-Recipe: Crab-and-Shrimp Étouffée
+Recipe: Shrimp Étouffée

 Recipe: Okra Creole